ERDEV-SOL/ERDEV/CONTRIBUTING.md

 4. **Write tests** for your changes.
 5. **Submit a pull request** for review.

 We are excited to see your contributions and will be updating the contribution guidelines as the project evolves.
-Thank you for helping us improve Memora!
+Thank you for helping us improve ERDEV!